top of page

 Stark Colors

-To our surprise, most participants suggested that we create a dark mode as our white background was too stark.
+Surprisingly, many participants recommended a dark mode, finding our white background too stark.

 05